U.S. Department of State Seal

 Staying in Touch on Your Trip

-When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
-Enrollment makes it possible for the U.S. Embassy in India, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the U.S. Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy or Consulate in India, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
 Whether there is a family emergency in the United States or a crisis in India, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).